ahans30/goldfish-loss/README.md

 ## Getting Started

 This codebase is setup to (pre)train large language models in a distributed training setup using SLURM.
-This repo is written and tested on AMD compute-nodes and is a fork of [Lightning AI's LitGPT codebase](https://github.com/Lightning-AI/litgpt).
+This repo is written and tested on AMD compute-nodes and is a fork of Lightning AI's [LitGPT repository](https://github.com/Lightning-AI/litgpt).

 For implementation of goldfish loss, please checkout [`apply_goldfish`](https://github.com/ahans30/goldfish-loss/blob/70bfad87dcf69da2921bcad08e662925ab2ab60b/lit_gpt/utils.py#L241) method in `lit_gpt/utils.py`.